 One of the Plan's investment objectives is to diversify assets in accordance with the Modern Portfolio Theory (MPT) in order to reduce overall risk.
-Consistent with this objective, the Plan has participated in a mutual fund that holds three-month currency forward contracts.
+Consistent with this objective, the Plan has invested in some funds that hold three-month currency forward contracts.
 This strategy is undertaken to protect the dollar value of underlying international investments.
-The hedging is restricted to 100% of the underlying asset value and 50% of the total Fund value.
 At fiscal year-end, there were no hedges in place.